 The EU Ecolabel is the joint eco-label of the European Community (EU).
 The EU Ecolabel indicates that a product or service is kinder to the environment and of high quality.
 The eco-label is only awarded to products which meet the preset requirements regarding the burden on the environment throughout their life-cycle.

-The water-borne Joker, manufactured in Finland, was the first Finnish paint to receive the EU Ecolabel in Finland.
+In 1997, the water-borne Joker, manufactured in Finland, was the first Finnish paint to receive the EU Ecolabel in Finland.
 In 1996, our Swedish paint brand Alcro was granted its first EU Ecolabel.

 The Nordic Ecolabel, the Swan Ecolabel